ec-europa/platform-dev/UPGRADING.md

 The following module has moved within the file system: tmgmt_poetry.
 ```

+#### Update settings.php

-### After updb has run edit settings.php of the upgraded site
+  After updb has run edit settings.php of the upgraded site.

- -For ticket NEPT-182
+  * From ticket NEPT-182

   For each subsite upgrade that was already using the DGT connector , you need
   to remove the  variable array 'poetry_service' from the setttings.php file

   Write down the values of 'callback_user', 'callback_password', 'poetry_user',
   'poetry_password', you may need them for next step.

  ```
  $conf['poetry_service'] = array(